yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

         ,@log_backup_freq = '00:05'
     GO
     ```
-7. Execute the following tSQL in the query window to generate a backup on-demand.
+7. Execute the following T-SQL in the query window to generate a backup on-demand.
 You can also specify Log for \@type.

     ```sql
     EXEC msdb.managed_backup.sp_backup_on_demand